unionlabs/union/site/src/routes/blog/ics20-transfers-to-ethereum/+page.md

 <!-- Sepolia Faucet + Copy button -->

 For the transfer back we need to wait for the acknowledgement of the initial transfer to reach Union.
-Acknowledgements prevent censorship attacks by provers, ensuring users never lose control of their tokens.
-The same light-client and packet mechanism is used to relay acknowledgements.
+Acknowledgments prevent censorship attacks by provers, ensuring users never lose control of their tokens.
+The same light-client and packet mechanism is used to relay acknowledgments.

 <!-- Acknowledgement Element -->